+We DO NOT charge young people or our members any fees or try to sell them anything.
 We DO work with our network members to develop sustainable partnerships between education providers, business and industry, community groups and parents and families that will benefit student participation, retention, attainment and transition.

 Support the broader community to:

-Endorsed by the South East LLEN Board of Directors and the Department of Education and Training (DET).
+Endorsed by the South East LLEN Board of Directors and the Department of Education and Training (DET)

 Lesley joined the SELLEN team mid 2016 to help establish the SWL portal, connecting young people with work placement opportunities, not just locally but Statewide.
 With a diverse background in the not-for-profit and local government sector, Lesley brings a range of skills in community development, connecting young people to the supports they need to engage and succeed in achieving their full potential.
 From out of home services, early intervention, disability services, volunteer management, project management and implementing a range of innovative supports to primary and secondary students, Lesley brings a range of skills and experience, successfully engaging young people in education and pathway opportunities.
 With a range of qualifications and training in Human Services, Welfare Studies, Project Management and leadership, Lesley has gained significant skills in understanding the needs of young people and the importance of establishing connections between young people and their community.

 Brikenda started her professional career as a teacher, then transitioning in 2000 to work with International Organisations, on a range of community development programs.
 In these programs, she worked on building young people’s capacity to develop their own pathways, fundraising for children, project development and implementation, networking with different stakeholders.